USATLAS-ML-Training/athena-ONNX/README.md

 ## Topocluster calibration

 Log out of lxplus and log back in
-In lxplus create a workspace (e.g. mkdir onnxTopoclusterTutorial)
+In lxplus create a new workspace (eg. 'onnxTopoclusterTutorial')

+>mkdir onnxTopoclusterTutorial
 >setupATLAS
 >asetup Athena, master, latest
 >mkdir build run